CliniExperts group creates a unique industry-academic collaboration with Manipal Academy of Higher Education - www.lokmattimes.com

 CliniExperts group creates a unique industry-academic collaboration with Manipal Academy of Higher Education

-SRV Media New Delhi [India], April 5: CliniExperts - India's leading research-to-regulation group has recently joined hands with Manipal ...
+New Delhi [India], April 6: CliniExperts – India's leading research-to-regulation group has recently joined hands with Manipal Academy of Higher ...

+New Delhi [India], April 6: CliniExperts – India's leading research-to-regulation group has recently joined hands with Manipal Academy of Higher Education (MAHE) to offer comprehensive clinical research and regulatory services to the healthcare, MedTech and Pharmaceutical industry.
+This partnership will go a long way in creating a holistic wellness ecosystem in the country.

 Collaboration objective and scope